 732 hours is the average length of a month in a leap year.

 Azure’s monthly pricing is based on the average month in a leap year.

 Was This Post Useful?

 If you found this information useful, then imagine what 2 days of training might mean to you.
-I’m delivering a 2-day course in London on Feb 22-23, teaching newbies and experienced Azure admins about Azure Infrastructure.
+I’m delivering a 2-day course in Amsterdam on April 19-20, teaching newbies and experienced Azure admins about Azure Infrastructure.
 There’ll be lots of in-depth information, covering the foundations, best practices, troubleshooting, and advanced configurations.
 You can learn more here.